The Real Cost Savings of a Herb Garden

 Parsley also likes cooler areas with plenty of water to flourish.
 I use it mostly for risottos, stews and casseroles.

 Basil likes morning sun and moderate amounts of water.
-Snails seem to love it so you may need to use a safe repelant.
+Snails seem to love it so you may need to use a safe repellant.
 I regularly use Basil in Italian cooking.
+It's easy to grow from cuttings.

 Oregano does best with morning sun and moderate amounts of water.
 I again use it is stews and casseroles and Italian cooking.